-All anchorages in which the SafewazeTM Mobile SAFELINK Horizontal Lifeline System attaches must meet the requirements of OSHA 29 CFR 1910.66 and ANSI Z359.1-2007.
+All anchorages in which the SafeWaze Mobile SAFELINK Horizontal Lifeline System attaches must meet the requirements of OSHA 29 CFR 1910.66 and ANSI Z359.1-2007.

-In accordance with OSHA standards: The Mobile SAFELINK Horizontal Lifeline System has been designed as part of a complete personal fall arrest system, which maintains a safety factor of at least two (2) feet, and must be installed and used as outlined by the qualified person (SafewazeTM) according to the Mobile SAFELINK Horizontal Lifeline System User Manual.
+In accordance with OSHA standards: The Mobile SAFELINK Horizontal Lifeline System has been designed as part of a complete personal fall arrest system, which maintains a safety factor of at least two (2) feet, and must be installed and used as outlined by the qualified person (SafeWaze) according to the Mobile SAFELINK Horizontal Lifeline System User Manual.

-The Mobile SAFELINK Horizontal Lifeline System incorporates the SafewazeTM STOPLINK Brake as an in-line energy absorber.
-It is designed to limit the maximum arrest load to 1,000 lbs (453.59 kg) on the end anchorages.
-Therefore, the end anchorage must be rated at a minimum strength of 2,000 lbs (907.18 kg), twice the maximum arrest load.
+The Mobile SAFELINK Horizontal Lifeline System incorporates the SafeWaze STOPLINK Brake as an in-line energy absorber.
+Anchorages to which the system is attached must be rated to a minimum of 3,600 lbs.(1,633 kg.), which includes the safety factor.